WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 An exception is raised if 'screened', 'filled', or 'smooth' are not keys of the `path_names` dictionary provided if the associated parameter is set to True.

+An exception is raised if a column from `column_names` is less than or equal to 0.

 An exception is raised if `sampling_rate` is less than or equal to 0.

 An exception is raised if `min_segment` is longer than the recording of `Signal`.